Meg Ryan: Early life

 Ryan graduated from Bethel High School in 1979.
 She studied journalism as an undergraduate, first at the University of Connecticut and then at New York University.
 During college, she acted in television commercials and the soap opera As the World Turns to earn extra money.
 Her success as an actress led her to leave college a semester before she planned to graduate.
-When she joined the Screen Actors Guild, she used the surname "Ryan", her grandmother's maiden name.
+When she joined the Screen Actors Guild, she used the surname "Ryan", her maternal grandmother's maiden name.

 Career

 Early work

-After her film debut in director George Cukor's final film, Rich and Famous in 1981, Ryan played Betsy Stewart in the daytime drama As the World Turns from 1982 to 1984; her character was featured in a popular romantic story arc.
+After her film debut in director George Cukor's final film, Rich and Famous, in 1981, Ryan played Betsy Stewart in the daytime drama As the World Turns from 1982 to 1984; her character was featured in a popular romantic story arc.

 She also appeared in some television commercials during the early 1980s for Burger King and Aim toothpaste, among others.
-Several television and smaller film roles followed, including appearances in Charles in Charge, Armed and Dangerous, Amityville 3-D. Her role in Promised Land (1987) earned Ryan her first Independent Spirit Award nomination.
+Several television and smaller film roles followed, including appearances in Charles in Charge, Armed and Dangerous, and Amityville 3-D. Her role in Promised Land (1987) earned Ryan her first Independent Spirit Award nomination.

 In 1986, she played Carole Bradshaw, the wife of Anthony Edwards' character, naval flight officer Nick "Goose" Bradshaw, in Top Gun.
-Scenes with them were reprised in the 2022 sequel Top Gun: Maverick as flashbacks, to illustrate the emotional conflicts between lead character Pete "Maverick" Mitchell (Tom Cruise) and the Bradshaws' grown son, Bradley "Rooster" Bradshaw (Miles Teller).
+Scenes with them were reprised in the 2022 sequel Top Gun: Maverick as flashbacks to illustrate the emotional conflicts between lead character Pete "Maverick" Mitchell (Tom Cruise) and the Bradshaws' grown son, Bradley "Rooster" Bradshaw (Miles Teller).

 Ryan appeared in the film Innerspace in 1987 with her future husband Dennis Quaid, and they subsequently costarred in the remake of D.O.A.
 (1988) and Flesh and Bone (1993).
 She also costarred in 1988 with Sean Connery and Mark Harmon in The Presidio.